funkypozzy/firmware/README.md

     post-down echo 7 > /sys/class/gpio/unexport
 ~~~

-- modifies the ethernet ip address in file *general/overlay/etc/init.d/S40network* from 192.168.2.1 (which is outside my subnet ip range) to 192.168.1.20 which is inside my subnet range and not in conflict with other devices connected to the my LAN.
+- modifies the ethernet ip address in file *general/overlay/etc/init.d/S40network* from 192.168.2.1 (which is outside my subnet ip range) to 192.168.1.20 which is inside my subnet range and not in conflict with other devices connected to my LAN.
+-
-- includes WDR sensor files in folder
+- includes two sensor profiles with Wide Dynamic range (WDR) enabled in the folder:
 *general/package/goke-osdrv-gk7205v200/files/sensor/config/5M_imx335.ini
 general/package/goke-osdrv-gk7205v200/files/sensor/config/imx335_i2c_4M.ini*